 Getting enough sleep, not being stressed and doing physical exercise are all key lifestyle choices that can slow the ageing process.
 Remember those ‘blue zones’ we talked about earlier?
 One thing their residents all have in common is daily exercise, which can reduce the risk of early death by 39% .
 They also sleep around seven hours a day, considered by experts to be the optimal amount of time (significantly longer or shorter sleeping periods have been associated with increased risk of death) .

 Environment is also important.
 Air and water quality are the two biggest risk factors, so consider leaving heavily polluted cities if you or your family are getting older.
 If you can’t, install air and water filters to remove toxic fumes and contaminants.

 Other environmental factors include maintaining social bonds with friends and family (which helps us feel connected and keeps us active), using health and nutrition services (which ensures we stay on the path of health) and minimising our exposure to unhealthy foods.

-If cooking whole foods is too time-consuming but you’re still worried about not getting the right nutrients, AdVital is a great solution.
+If cooking whole foods is too time-consuming, but you’re still worried about not getting the right nutrients, AdVital Powder is a great solution.
 Neutrally flavoured and composed of all-natural ingredients, this Australian-made powder can be easily added to your favourite meals and beverages, enriching them with a combination of nutrients.

 AdVital is loaded with 27 different vitamins and minerals, including vitamin B12 and antioxidants like vitamin C, vitamin E and zinc.
 Each scoop contains 15 grams of protein, which is perfect for diets low in meat, and is accompanied by calcium and vitamin D. If you’re sick of taking handfuls of different pills every day just to keep on top of your health, a single nutritionally complete powder like AdVital is the best way forward.

-Click on the image below to find out more about the AdVital product at our online shop
+Click here to find out more about the AdVital product at our online shop